ChocoMeow/Vocard/README.md

         "apple": "<:applemusic:994844332374884413>",
         "reddit": "<:reddit:996007566863773717>",
         "tiktok": "<:tiktok:996007689798811698>"
+    },
+    "cooldowns": {
+        "connect": [2, 30],
+        "playlist view": [1, 30]
+    },
+    "aliases": {
+        "connect": ["join"],
+        "leave": ["stop", "bye"],
+        "play": ["p"],
+        "view": ["v"]
     }
 }
 ```
 * For `nodes` you have to provide host, port, password and identifier of the [Lavalink Server](https://github.com/freyacodes/Lavalink)
+* For `prefix` you can set the prefix of the bot.
+(If you don't provide any prefix, the bot will disable the message command).
 * For `bot_access_user` you can pass the [discord user id](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
 Example: `[123456789012345678]`
 * For `color_code` you must pass a [Hexadecimal color code](https://htmlcolorcodes.com/) and add `0x` before the color code.
 Example: `"0xb3b3b3"`
+* For `default_max_queue` you can set a default maximum number of tracks that can be added to the queue.
 * For `emoji_source_raw` you can change the source emoji of the track with discord emoji like `<:EMOJI_NAME:EMOJI_ID>`
+* For `cooldowns` you can set a custom cooldown in the command.
+Example: `"command_name": [The total number of tokens available, The length of the cooldown period in seconds]`
+* For `aliases` you can set custom aliases in the command.
+Example: `"command_name": [alias1, alias2, ...]`

 ## How to update?
-1. Run `python update --check` to check if your bot is up to date
+1. Run `python update.py --check` to check if your bot is up to date
-2. Run `python update --start` to start update your bot <br/>
+2. Run `python update.py --start` to start update your bot <br/>
 ***Note: Make sure there are no personal files in the directory!
 Otherwise it will be deleted.***